Oxfam partners are trying to get food, clean water, and medicine to desperate families. Here’s the latest, and what you can do to help.

 Getting humanitarian aid into Gaza is a complicated mess—but it shouldn’t be.

-With a new fragile ceasefire in place, Oxfam and other aid groups are ready to scale up to deliver more food, clean water, and medicine to millions of Palestinians in need.
+With a fragile ceasefire agreement strained by continued violence, Oxfam and other aid groups remain ready to scale up to deliver more food, clean water, and medicine to millions of Palestinians in need.
 Despite overwhelming needs, the Israeli government is still allowing just a small fraction of the humanitarian aid needed into Gaza.

 Oxfam is calling for unhindered access to vital aid in Gaza.
 We stand ready to scale up the delivery of humanitarian aid once access is granted.